-Some of our favorite risotto recipes are the classic saffron risotto from the Lombardy area where we live, the roasted pumpkin risotto, butternut squash risotto, and the autumn-time favorite mushroom risotto.
+Some of our favorite risotto recipes are the classic saffron risotto from the Lombardy area where we live, easy garlic risotto, the roasted pumpkin risotto, butternut squash risotto, and the autumn-time favorite mushroom risotto.

 When we run out of fresh veggies or come back from a long trip, we reach out for our dried sun-dried tomatoes, always available in our pantry, and make a tomato risotto.

 Lastly, we love our wintertime favorite lemony zucchini risotto.

 ⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!